Can you imagine being amazing? I’d love to be. Amazing things are the best:

-Being certain of who he is, Big D is fighting the good fight, to the tune of #Pride activism:
+Being sure of who he is, D is fighting via #Pride activism:

 “In June 2017, Desmond attended the memorial rally at the Stonewall National Monument in remembrance of the victims of the Orlando Pulse shooting.
 Along with Studio 54 drag legend Dame Rollerena, he read several of the names of those who were killed.
 At the 2017 NYC Pride Rally, Desmond wrote and gave a speech about what Pride means to him.”

 Mr. Amazing’s already rackin’ up awards:

 “In July, he was the awarded the Marsha P. Johnson Don’t be Outraged, Be Outrageous Award – Marsha P. Johnson was a longtime activist for LGBT rights. … In his acceptance speech, Desmond thanked his mother, the House of UltraOmni, NYC Pride, and RuPaul.”

 “As Pride month comes to a close, Desmond Is Amazing, the ten-year-old drag kid from New York, is proof that the future is queer. “

 As Pride month comes to a close, Desmond Is Amazing, the ten-year-old drag kid from New York, is proof that the future is queer. 🌈 pic.twitter.com/6rLhs9qlIz

 Here’s a reason for many to love him more: in addition to being a gay and “drag kid” advocate, Desmond enjoys anti-gun activism.